Is the Crown at war with us?

 Alanis Obomsawin casts her cinematic and intellectual nets into history to provide a context for the events on Miramichi Bay.
 Delineating the complex roots of the conflict with passion and clarity, she builds a persuasive defence of the Mi'gmaq position.

 Obomsawin's numerous credits include Incident at Restigouche (1984) and Kanehsatake 270 Years of Resistance (1993).
-With Is the Crown at war with us?, she once again offers compelling insight into the complex relationship between Canada and its First Nations.
+With Is the Crown at war with us?, she once again offers compelling insight into the complex relationship between Canada and its Indigenous peoples.

 2002, 96 min 31 s